 - In the bowl of a stand mixer, beat eggs on high speed for about a minute.
 Add brown sugar and beat on high for 4 minutes.

 - With the mixer off, add in the canola oil, vanilla, and applesauce.
 Then mix to combine well.

-- Add in the flour mixture 1/2 cup at a time and mix until it is just incorporated into the batter.
+- Mix add 1/2 cup of the flour mixture at a time until it is just integrated into the batter.

 - Use a spatula to fold in the grated carrots until just combined.

 - Divide the batter equally among the two cake pans and bake for 24-28 minutes.
-Insert a knife or toothpick into the center of the cake; it should come out clean.
+Amid the cake, insert a knife or toothpick; it should come out clean.

-- Remove cakes from the oven and allow to cool on a wire rack.
+- Remove the cakes from the baking and set them aside to cool on a wire rack.

 - While the cakes are cooling, make the frosting.
 Using a stand mixer, whisk cream cheese until smooth.

 - Add powdered sugar and blend until smooth.
 Add softened butter, vanilla, and milk, and mix until smooth.

 - Remove the cakes from the pans, by running a sharp knife around the edge of the pan.

 - Place one cake layer on a cake stand or cutting board.
 Cover the top of the cake layer with a generous amount of frosting (about half of the frosting).

 - Place the second cake layer on top and then cover the top with the remaining frosting.

 - Chop the pecans roughly, then sprinkle them over the top of the cake.